Rippey, Iowa: BRR - Bicycle Ride to Rippey

 Annually since 1977 on the first Saturday in February, the Bicycle Ride to Rippey, known as BRR, occurs.
-BRR was founded by Dennis Hurley along with Jim Walstrom who both wanted to get a ski trip going but instead put together the Coldest Day of the Year Bike Ride.
+BRR was founded on February 6, 1978, by Dennis "Doc Savage" Hurley along with Jim Walstrom who both wanted to get a ski trip going but instead put together the Coldest Day of the Year Bike Ride.
 The first year, BRR had 22 riders who made it to warm up at Larry Vodenik's Rippey Tap and, the next year, only 12 rode.
 In 2016, 500 pre registered with over 1700 bicyclists riding the route and, in 2017, 650 pre registered with more than 2000 riders participating on the day of BRR.
 Starting in Perry and ending in Perry (map of the route), this 24 mi often frozen fun ride is the beginning of RAGBRAI season.
 The Perry Lions Club hosts a breakfast starting at 7am and packet pickup begins at 7:30am in Hotel Pattee, 1112 Willis Ave.
 At 10am, the bicycle riders depart for Rippey from one block east of Highway 144 at the intersection of Second Street and Willis near Hotel Pattee.
 The participants are encouraged to leave Rippey by 3pm.
 The route support ends at 7pm.
 In 2017, the cost to support the event with advance purchase through Eventbrite is $17 without merchandise or $25 with merchandise or $33 with merchandise and a breakfast. $35 on the day of the event gets you a BRR 2017 shirt, hot chocolate, SAG services, admission to the Rec Center and other local discounts.
 The Perry Chamber of Commerce sponsors the activity, but the highlight of the ride is the warm welcome always given to the riders by the town of Rippey.